cfree14/wc_climate_synthesis/README.md

 ## West Coast fisheries and climate change impacts synthesis

-This is the GitHub repository for a project synthesizing the economic impacts of climate change on North America West Coast marine fisheries from 2013-2020 (i.e., during the marine heatwave).
-This collaboration includes participants spanning the North American West Coast.
+This is the GitHub repository for a project synthesizing the economic impacts of climate change on the marine fisheries of the North American West Coast from 2013-2020 (i.e., during the marine heatwave).
+This collaboration includes scientists spanning the North American West Coast.
 From North to South, they are:

 1. **NOAA Alaska Fisheries Science Center:** Kirstin Holsman, Lauren Rogers
 2. **University of Alaska Southeast:** Michael Navarro